Asmit00098/System_monitor/README.md

 # System_monitor
-"A high-performance, cross-platform system monitor featuring a C++ agent for real-time data collection and a Python/Streamlit dashboard for visualization.
+A high-performance, cross-platform system monitor featuring a C++ agent for real-time data collection and a Python/Streamlit dashboard for visualization.
 Built using OOPS concepts and the Strategy Pattern.